-(Ref: 11 Miss.
+(Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3).)
+2, R. 6.3.A(3)(a)(2).)

-5.B.5 For Emission Point AA-001, the permittee shall monitor the visual presence of the pilot flame and conduct daily visual observations in accordance with the CAM Plan found in Appendix B of the permit.
+5.B.4 For Emission Point AA-006, the permittee shall monitor the temperature of the oxidation chamber determined by the thermocouple and conduct weekly inspections of the thermal oxidizer in accordance with the CAM Plan found in Appendix B of the permit.